 A lot has changed in the Charleston dining world since brothers Henry and Chai Eang opened their original Basil on King Street.
 Back then, the staple flavors of Thailand — lime, basil, garlic, lemongrass — were a revelation to local diners, who queued up to wait for a table.
-A decade later, those flavors have gone mainstream, but the pad Thai, crispy red curry duck, and fried whole flounder and the long-standing no-reservations policy keep them lined up on the sidewalk.
+A decade later, those flavors have gone mainstream, but the pad Thai, crispy red curry duck, fried whole flounder, and the long-standing no-reservations policy keep them lined up on the sidewalk.
 A sleek, stylish second location in Mt.
-Pleasant now offers the same piping-hot soups and cool basil-tinged summer rolls that Charlestonians have long enjoyed. —Robert Moss Dish (Winter 2013)
+Pleasant also offers the same piping-hot soups and cool basil-tinged summer rolls that Charlestonians have long enjoyed. —Robert Moss

 Smart decor, great prices, and wonderful traditional Thai dishes.
 Voted Best Thai/Vietnamese Restaurant by CP readers.

 Features: Lunch, Dinner, Best of Charleston winner, Top 50

 Hours: L, weekdays.
 D, nightly.